 Title Insurance in North Carolina

-Title defects are often not found until years after the purchase, when the new buyer’s attorney reveals unresolved matters preventing the property from being sold.
+Title insurance can only cover known title defects which are reported by the attorney to impair the ownership interest in real property.
+Defects are often not found until years after the purchase, when the new buyer’s attorney reveals unresolved matters preventing the property from being sold.
 Title defects should ideally be addressed prior to entering contract, but not later than expiration of the due diligence period to avoid delaying the closing.

 The primary concern that property owners should beware of when selecting an attorney is their diligence in investigating a prior title policy to determine if any prior exceptions are not suitable for the buyer’s intended use.